illustspace/gsr/packages/contracts/README.md

 ## Docs

-See the [docs](./docs) for a full description of the smart contract flows and access control.
+See the [docs](./docs/README.md) for a full description of the smart contract flows and access control.

 ## Development

+Contracts are stored in `/contracts`.

+There are also sample contracts only used in tests stored in `contracts/test`.

 ### Test